PavriLab/Schoeberl_Fitz_vonderLinde_et_al/README.md

 This information can retrieved via the seqmate site of the VBCF.

+### Modified CCseqBasic5.sh script
+In order to facilitate filtering of reads in terms of mapping quality to remove reads with a MAPQ score below 30, we had to modify the CCseqBasic script because it does not contain this option by default.
+The modification is simple and is just done by replacing the SAM to BAM conversion directly after alignment with bowtie with a SAM to BAM conversion which includes a MAPQ filtering.
+This step is facilitated by the `applyMapqFilter.py` script and simply resets all reads with a MAPQ < 30 to unaligned.
+This way the statistics are untouched and can be computed and plotted as usual.
+Low mapping reads are then part of the unaligned fraction.

 ### Plotting statistics
 The `plotTriCstats.py` is meant to generate a comprehensive view on the statistics the [CCseq](https://github.com/Hughes-Genome-Group/CCseqBasicS) pipeline produces.
 It requires the report files of the flashed and non-flashed reads of stage 3 (located in the F3 folder) and the the combined stats of stage 6 (located in the F6 folder) as well as the total number of reads entering the pipeline and the sample labels.
 E.g. for a sequencing run containing 9 samples a valid call of the script would be
 ```bash